pi-hole/docker-pi-hole/README.md

 It is recommended that you use environment variables to configure the Pi-hole docker container (more details below), however if you are persisting your `/etc/pihole` directory, you may choose instead to set them via the web interface or by directly editing `pihole.toml`.

 **Please Note**: Settings that are set via environment variables effectively become read-only, meaning that you will not be able to change them in the web interface or CLI.
 This is to ensure a "single source of truth" on the config.
+If you later unset an environment variable, then FTL will revert to the default value for that setting.

 ### Web interface password